bplus-group/img2bag/README.md

   --directories DIRECTORIES, --directories+ DIRECTORIES
                         List of directories containing images to be processed.
 The number of directories must match the number of '--topics'.
 Usage: '--directories=[dir1,dir2]' or '--directories+=dir3' to append another directory.
+Images within the directories are sorted using natural order respecting the file paths with OS-Generated names.
 Quoting is required when specifying multiple directories that are separated by commas and spaces. (required, type: List[Path_dr]) --topics TOPICS, --topics+ TOPICS
                         List of topics to publish images under.
 Each topic corresponds to a directory specified in '-- directories'.
 Usage: '--topics=[topic1,topic2]' or '--topics+=topic3' to append another topic.